HiRainSuthar/cypressPractice/README.md

 For official documentation and more information refer [Cypress](https://www.cypress.io/)

 ### Reporting
 mochaawesome reporter is used

-on successful test run reports is generated automatically using posttest script
+on successful test run report is generated automatically using posttest script

 To generate reports manually
 combine reports - npm run combine-reports